leylannis/Image-Upsampling/README.md

-        Will compile main.cpp for gcov to be run Ensure "sample1_input_image.txt" is in your current directory Will run main with input and output parameters Then will produce line coverage output to the console "make clean"
+        Will compile main.cpp for gcov to be run Ensure "sample1_input_image.txt" is in your current directory Will run main with input and output parameters Then will produce line coverage based on main.cpp calling only one interpolation method (lower coverage of ~75%) Results will output to the console
+    "make clean"
         To remove all execubtables and other newly created files